Geta/404handler/README.md

 # Sandbox App
 Sandbox application is testing poligon for pacakge new features and bug fixes.

-CMS username: admin
+CMS username: epiadmin

-Password: P@ssw0rd123!
+Password: 3p!Pass

 # Contributing
 If you can help please do so by contributing to the package!